 DEKRA Certification

-DEKRA Certification is the certification subsidiary of the DEKRA Group, one of the world leaders in testing, inspection and certification.
+DEKRA Certification is the certification subsidiary of the DEKRA Group, one of the world's leading providers of testing, inspection, and certification services.

-Since 1999 and with over 8,000 customers, DEKRA Certification offers a wide range of services in the fields of quality and performance, health and safety at work, and supports organizations in their corporate social responsibility policies.
+Since 1999, DEKRA Certification has served more than 8,000 clients, offering a wide range of services in the areas of quality and performance, occupational health and safety, and supporting organizations in their social and environmental responsibility policies.

-Dekra Certification's impartiality and competence have been widely recognized by institutions, accreditation bodies and professional bodies, making it a truly trusted third party.
-Thanks to its extensive network of specialized auditors, Dekra Certification is a major player in the auditing of management systems, products/processes/services, skills, certification and labeling.
+The numerous recognitions of its impartiality and expertise, both by institutions, accreditation bodies, and professional bodies, make Dekra Certification a truly trusted third party which, thanks to its extensive network of specialist auditors, is a major player in the auditing of management systems, products/processes/services, and skills, as well as in certification and labeling.

 dcs.fr@dekra.com – www.dekra-certification.fr